nnSemenov/Mikeno-13/README-EN.md

 1. Better support for modeling chemical engineering process.
 2. Continually merge upstream updates
 3. Build system migration: Replace wmake with CMake.
 4. Fix unexpected SIGFPE trapping, mainly for double-precision.
-(Compiler optimizes float-point computation with SIMD, but they generates unexpected NAN sometimes.
-These NAN are never used, but emits SIGFPE)
+   - Compiler optimizes float-point computation with SIMD, but they generates unexpected NAN sometimes.
+These NAN are never used, but emits SIGFPE

 ## Modifications

-### Utilities
+### New Utilities
 1. `autoCompress`: Compress all heavy fields (non-uniform, including mesh) to gzip, regardless of format(ascii or binary)

 ### Code and compiler